- A study found among white couples that when husbands expressed disapproval of their wives’ friends, they were more likely to divorce.

-A husband’s disapproval of his wife’s friends predicts divorce in white couples.
+- In the same study, a husband’s disapproval of his wife’s friends did not predict divorce among black couples.

 This issue may become even more salient given recent historical changes in the way that courtship operates, as outlined in Aziz Ansari and Eric Klinenberg’s book, Modern Romance.
 That is, when you think about courtship historically, people used to be introduced to potential partners through their friends and families, or they would meet people who lived in the same building or on the same block — in that sense, they often already shared much of their network.
 With the rise of online dating, people are frequently introducing two entirely distinct groups of friends — making this merging that much more challenging.

 What to do if one partner disapproves of the other's friends

 So what might be some tips for people caught in this situation?
 First, be honest with your spouse (and yourself) about your feelings regarding their friends.
 Talk about the underlying issue.
 If you don’t like your spouse’s friend, explain what you are feeling.
 Do you miss your spouse?
 Do you feel betrayed, because your spouse confides in the friend and not you?
 Are you jealous of their intimacy?